Affirmative Action vs. Affirmative Information: Introduction

-In contrast to our proposal of data enrichment, many algorithms in use today seek to achieve fairness through the omission of data.
-We show that contrary to intuition, omitting group identifiers and sensitive features from data generally does not resolve the disparate impact of uncertainty.
-In fact, by increasing predictive uncertainty, data omission may exacerbate disparities.
-We therefore support the growing evidence in economics and computer science showing that blind algorithms are a misguided approach to fair prediction.
-Within this literature, \cite{kleinberg2019simplicity, dwork2018decoupled, rambachan2020economic} produce theoretical results demonstrating that fairness considerations are best imposed after estimating the most accurate predictions, rather than before, and \cite{kleinberg2018algorithmic, reich2020possibility} demonstrate this principle empirically in real-world settings.
+In contrast to our proposal of data \textit{enrichment}, many prediction models in use today seek to achieve fairness through data \textit{omission}.
+This paper therefore supports the growing evidence in both economics and computer science showing that blinding algorithms to demographic characteristics is an ineffective approach to fair prediction.
+Within this literature, \citet{10.1145/3328526.3329621, dwork2018decoupled, rambachan2020economic} advance theory showing that fairness considerations are best imposed after estimating the most accurate predictions, rather than before, and \citet{kleinberg2018algorithmic, reich2020possibility} demonstrate this principle empirically in real-world settings.
+Our paper aligns with recent evidence that data collection can serve as an integral part of fair prediction, as advanced by \citet{chen2018my}, and that fairness interventions can actually enhance accuracy and overall utility, as shown in \citet{kleinberg2018selection, Emelianov_2020}.

-While we focus on the fairness condition of error rate equality in this paper, it is important to acknowledge that there are many additional components of algorithmic fairness \cite{barocas-hardt-narayanan}.
-Among them is accuracy on the individual level \cite{dwork2012fairness}.
-To avoid compromising this criterion, we do not propose intentionally reducing the accuracy of predictions for higher-mean groups in order to eliminate error disparities.
-Rather, we raise the option of basing predictions on all immediately available data for all applicants, as advocated in \cite{kleinberg2018algorithmic}, supplemented with further data acquisition efforts to better identify the qualified individuals from lower-mean protected groups.
-We believe approaches like these can maximize the gains of algorithmic decision-making while ensuring they are broadly shared.
+While we focus on equal opportunity in this paper, it is important to acknowledge that there are multiple notions of fair prediction.
+Among them is accuracy on the individual level \citep{dwork2012fairness}.
+To safeguard this criterion, we do not propose eliminating error disparities by intentionally reducing the accuracy of predictions for individuals in higher-mean groups.
+Rather, we consider the strategy of using the immediately available data, as in \citet{kleinberg2018algorithmic}, supplemented with further data acquisition efforts to better identify qualified individuals from lower-mean groups.

+To summarize the paper's primary findings: \begin{enumerate} \item Predictive uncertainty imparts a disparate impact: even when demographic variables are omitted from datasets, applicants from lower-mean groups are often more likely to be rejected than those from higher-mean groups \textit{conditional on their true ability}. \item To eliminate the disparate impact, decision-makers must over-select members of lower-mean groups OR predict their outcomes more accurately. \item Affirmative Information is a promising avenue to broaden access to opportunity. \end{enumerate}